patrickhulce/codereview/README.md

 ### Loading/Saving

 Because the assignment contains not only the settings, but the comments themselves. __Code Review automatically saves your assignment to `data/_projects/assignment_name.json` every minute__.
-Please note that if you start a new assignment and change the name to an assignment you already have saved without clicking `Load` _your old assignment will be overwritten_.
-For safe importing of a project see [Importing/Exporting](#importingsaving).
+You can manually save or load a project.
+For other ways to import a project see [Importing/Exporting](#importingsaving).

 ### Importing/Exporting

 In the settings tab, there is a textbox with import and export buttons.
 Pressing `Export` will populate the textbox with the JSON string of the current value of the assignment, allowing for easy sharing of issue templates, people, and files.
-Pressing `Import` will parse the text in the textbox and set the value of the people, files, templates, and comments accordingly. __This is currently the safest way to load assignments from a previous session__.
+Pressing `Import` will parse the text in the textbox and set the value of the people, files, templates, and comments accordingly.
+This is currently the safest way to load assignments from a previous session.

 ### Making Comments